rak-n-rok/Krake/docs/user/rok-documentation.rst

 The Application resource: ``app``
 ---------------------------------

-This resource manages Krake **Applications** resources, which need to be registered to Krake to be managed.
+This resource manages Krake **Applications** resources, which need to be registered on Krake to be managed.
 It corresponds to a Kubernetes resource.

 Base command: ``rok kube app <...>``

 create
-	Add a new cluster to the one registered to Krake on a namespace.
+	Add a new Application to the ones registered on Krake on a specified namespace.
 Example:

 	.. code:: bash